Native American flute - Spirituality and Healing

 Purpose of this article

 The amount of information concerning the healing potential of the Native American flute is rather limited.
 I rather suspect this is due to the subjectivity of spirituality, for spirituality is an individual manner.
-No one can you what do, be or say in regards to your spiritual journey.
+No one can lead to you what do, be or say in regards to your spiritual journey.
 Only your heart and the Spirit can lead the way.
 Your job is to merely follow.

 There are those who will tell you the flute heals.
 To a certain degree this may be true, however experience has shown the flute calms the mind enabling the essence, or the Spirit on ones true identity to restore harmony in the body, hence healing.